ruta-tamosiunaite/miel-abeilles/Readme.md

 $$

 ## Genetic Algorithm Components
 -  **Pairs Selection**: Selection is based on a roulette wheel method, where selection likelihood is inversely proportional to bee fitness, favoring those with smaller fitness values.
-A flattening formula is applied to moderate selection bias:
+A flattening formula is applied to moderate selection bias: $$y = \frac{1000}{x}$$
-$$
-y = \frac{1000}{x}
-$$

 - **Crossover ([Partially Mapped Crossover](https://github.com/ruta-tamosiunaite/partially-mapped-crossover) - PMX)**: Two parent chromosomes are combined to create offspring.
 Segments between two chosen crossover points are swapped and duplicates are resolved using a mapping approach.
 Each selected pair produces one fitter child, potentially contributing to the next generation.